Step into the enchantment of this special corner of southern Mexico – Oaxaca – known as the traditional heart of Mexico.

-their home workshops and watch excellent demonstrations of the famous glossy black pottery by Dona Rosas’s grandson and the hand woven wool rugs still made from natural dyes by the renowned Velasquez family.
-The famous wooden alberijes (hand-carved “nightmare” animals) come out of these artistic villages, too.
-These are the best Mexican folk artist anywhere.
+Meet Oaxacan artists in their home workshops and watch excellent demonstrations of the famous glossy black pottery by Doña Rosas’s grandson and the hand-woven wool rugs still made from natural dyes by the renowned Velasquez family.
+Additionally, the famous wooden alberijes (hand-carved “nightmare” animals) are produced in these artistic villages.
+You will be convinced these are the best Mexican folk artists around.

-Oaxaca is considered the best city in colonial America and among the top 10 most visited regions in the continent. *Trip Advisor’s 2010 Travelers’ Choices Awards ranked the city of Oaxaca #1 in Culture and Sightseeing Vacations for the Caribbean and Mexico!
+Oaxaca is considered the best city in colonial America and among the top 10 most visited regions in the continent.
+Moreover, Trip Advisor’s 2010 Travelers’ Choices Awards ranked the city of Oaxaca #1 in Culture and Sightseeing Vacations for the Caribbean and Mexico combined!

 Check into your hotel, plant your feet, and unpack your bags as you immerse yourself in the Oaxcan culture.
 Travel by foot or by van for the day’s activities and excursions in and around the city.
 Experience a kaleidoscope of archeological treasures, rich cultural traditions, world famous folk art, and a wide variety of regional cuisine.
 Book your trip anytime of year and enjoy the temperate climate of Oaxaca.

 January 14–21, 2019

 Steep yourself in the colorful life of Oaxaca at the Hostel de la Noria.
 This hotel is located just two blocks from the Zocalo (main city plaza), and remains in character with Oaxaca’s splendid architectural style.
 Culture permeates the rooms with touches of Spanish and Mexican fair.
 You will enjoy the fine atmosphere alongside important amenities such as private baths, cable TV, radio, and telephones.